 The error code is 6320.
 I haven't been able to find any information from CBS relating to what's causing this.
 When I switch back to my regular network, I no longer get the error.

 I use several streaming apps including Netflix, Hulu, HBO Max, and Amazon Prime and they all work well when devices are connected to the eero.
-So far, CBS All Access has been the exception.
+So far, Paramount+ has been the exception.
 But this does indicate that some apps may not work when connected to the eero.
-This isn't a big issue for me because I can switch back to my regular network when using CBS All Access.
+This isn't a big issue for me because I can switch back to my regular network when necessary.
 But this is something to be aware of before investing in a mesh system.
 The mesh systems themselves may be a source of errors.
 If you have an app that used to work and is now giving you connection errors, switch back to your regular network and see if that resolves the problem.

 Eero mesh Wi-Fi reviewed - how easy are they really to set up?